 (1) A draft disclosure statement of a proposed distributing co-operative must be submitted to the Registrar at least 35 days (or a shorter period the Registrar may allow in a particular case) before the formation meeting is due to be held.

+(2A) If the Registrar so directs under subsection (2B), a draft disclosure statement of a proposed non-distributing co-operative must be submitted to the Registrar by the time specified in the direction.

+(2B) The Registrar may by written notice direct that —

+(a) a draft disclosure statement of a proposed non-distributing co-operative must be submitted to the Registrar by the time specified in the direction, being a time before the formation meeting is due to be held; and

+(b) a disclosure statement approved under this section must be presented to the formation meeting for the co-operative.

-(2) The draft disclosure statement submitted under subsection (1) must be accompanied by a written statement specifying the date on which the formation meeting is due to be held.
+(2) A draft disclosure statement submitted under subsection (1) or (2A) must be accompanied by a written statement specifying the date on which the formation meeting is due to be held.

-(3) The disclosure statement must contain the information necessary to ensure that eligible members are adequately informed of the nature and extent of a person’s financial involvement or liability as a member of the co-operative including so far as applicable —
+(3) A draft disclosure statement of a proposed distributing co-operative submitted under subsection (1) must contain the information necessary to ensure that eligible members are adequately informed of the nature and extent of a person’s financial involvement or liability as a member of the co-operative including so far as applicable —

 (a) the estimated costs of formation; and